Sniper Rifle

 True MOA

-Using this precise figure, we can generate the following table of MOA deviations, yielding greater accuracy.
-Note that the variance from rounded numbers is nearly half an inch at 1000 yards.
+Using this precise figure, we can create a table of MOA deviations to achieve greater accuracy.
+It’s important to note that the difference from rounded numbers becomes nearly half an inch at 1000 yards.

 TRUE Arcminute DeviationsTRUE Incremental Scope Adjustments of 0.25"